 Estates, Wills & Trusts

-Christian G. Spesia, Bradley S. McCann and Gabriel G. Orenic have years of experience drafting and implementing basic and complex estate plans that are specifically tailored to the desires of each individual client, minimize estate and income tax to the estate, and avoid probate when warranted.
+Christian G. Spesia and Bradley S. McCann have years of experience drafting and implementing basic and complex estate plans that are specifically tailored to the desires of each individual client, minimize estate and income tax to the estate, and avoid probate when warranted.
 In addition, these attorneys have worked extensively with clients in the administration of their estates and trusts upon the death or incapacity of the testator or settlor.

 The Estate practitioners at Spesia & Ayers possess comprehensive knowledge and experience in all aspects of estate planning.
 Even so, they remain committed to their ongoing education in this area and regularly attend estate planning seminars, presentations, and workshops, as well as giving presentations to local groups.
 For our attorneys, drafting an estate plan is not a simple matter of listing and disposing of assets; when you retain one of our attorneys to assist with your estate planning you can be sure that they will review your current assets and then craft a unique plan that is specifically designed to accomplish your goals with as little tax liability as possible.